 “He is employed by Roloff Farms, has his own home and supports his family.
 Not sure where you get your information, but it’s best to work with the fact when you’re commenting about something you know nothing about [thumbs up emoji],” read a comment posted by the official Roloff Farms Instagram account.

 The Instagram user replied to the comment, suggesting that it was posted via the Roloff Farms official Instagram account by Jacob’s wife, Isabel Rock.
 After several comments, Jacob himself entered the chat.

 “You can’t hear it, but I’m singing ‘Obsessed’ by Mariah Carey right now,” he clapped back.
 “And consider this a reminder to call 911 or have a caretaker drive you to the ER for your terminal bird brain diagnosis.”

-As In Touch previously reported, Matt announced that he placed 16 out of the 109 acres of Roloff Farms in Hillsboro, Oregon, on May 12.
-The land is currently listed for a cool $4 million , which the family refers to as the “north side” of the farm.
+As In Touch previously reported, Matt announced that he placed 16 out of the 109 acres of Roloff Farms in Hillsboro, Oregon, for sale on May 12.
+The land was listed for a cool $4 million, which the family refers to as the “north side” of the farm.
 On that section of property sits several major landmarks that fans will recognize from the family’s TLC series, Little People, Big World: the Roloff family’s former farmhouse, a red barn, a wooden pirate ship that Matt built for his children to play in, a full western town (including a jail, bank, sheriff’s office, general store, hotel, and blacksmith’s shop) and a medieval castle, a.k.a “Molly’s Castle,” as Matt built the structure for his only daughter.

 Just days after Matt announced the sale of the north side of the farm, Jacob took to Instagram to share photos taken with his dad as they toured the castle on the property.
 He captioned the father-son shots, “He may have some weird political beliefs but at least his creativity with the farm is still showing through!”